somefunAgba/autosgm/README.md

   |-- expstore\
   |-- opts\
 ```
+The ` opts ` folder contains the source-code for AutoSGM.

 ### Demo Scripts
 There are included demo files that both help to demonstrate example neural network training with PyTorch, using AutoSGM.